SSS Contribution Calculator Philippines 2026

 How SSS Contributions Work

 SSS contributions are not calculated as a straight percentage of your exact salary.
 Instead, your salary is matched to a specific Monthly Salary Credit (MSC) bracket — and that bracket determines your contribution amount.
-The MSC ranges from ₱5,000 to ₱35,000 in ₱500 steps.
+The MSC runs in ₱500 steps up to a maximum of ₱35,000; the minimum depends on member type — ₱5,000 for employees, self-employed and voluntary members, ₱8,000 for land-based OFWs, and ₱1,000 for kasambahay.
 If your salary is ₱25,100, your MSC is ₱25,000 — not ₱25,100.
-This bracket system is why your contribution doesn’t always change when you get a small raise.
+This bracket system is why your contribution doesn't always change when you get a small raise.

 Contribution by Member Type